Ovarian cancer is one of the most common types of cancer in women and often goes undetected for long periods of time.

 The chemo drugs are used to destroy any cancer remaining after surgery or reduce side-effects.
-Marshfield Clinic chemotherapy options include:
+Chemotherapy options include:

 Anti-angiogenesis drugs: The formation of new blood vessels feeding tumors is called angiogenesis.
 Anti-angiogenesis drugs work by cutting off a tumor's blood supply so the tumor starves and is prevented from growing and/or spreading.